 On this page we have summarised the key support that is available for pubs and hospitality businesses as a result of the COVID-19 pandemic.
 This page will be regularly updated as new schemes are released and/or modified.

-The Coronavirus Job Retention Scheme, also known as the furlough scheme, has been extended to 31st March 2021.
+The Coronavirus Job Retention Scheme, also known as the furlough scheme, has been extended to 30th April 2021.
 Details about the extension are available here.
-Full Government guidance will be published on 10th November.

 Check to find:

-The furlough scheme (CJRS) has been extended until the end of March 2021 instead of ending on 31st October.
+The furlough scheme (CJRS) has been extended until the end of April 2021.
 The level of the grant will mirror the levels available under the CJRS in August, so the Government will pay 80% of wages up to a cap of £2,500 and employers will pay employer National Insurance Contributions (NICs) and pension contributions only for the hours the employee does not work.

 Businesses will have flexibility to bring furloughed employees back to work on a part time basis or furlough them full-time, and will only need to cover National Insurance and employer pension contributions.

 To be eligible to be claimed for under this extension, employees must have been on an employer’s PAYE payroll by 23:59 30th October 2020.
 This means a Real Time Information (RTI) submission notifying payment for that employee to HMRC must have been made on or before 30th October 2020.

 Neither the employer nor the employee needs to have previously claimed or have been claimed for under CJRS to make a claim under the extended CJRS (if other eligibility criteria are met).
 Employees employed as of 23rd September (day of Job Support Scheme Announcement) and notified to HMRC by RTI on or before that date, who have since been made redundant can be rehired and placed on the CJRS.